About Bandaranaike International Airport (CMB)

 A number of banks operate at the arrival lobby and in the transit area, providing currency exchange facilities.
-ATMs are available in Arrivals and Departures.
+ATMs and currency exchanges are available throughout both terminals.

 Restaurants (run by Sri Lankan Airlines) serving local and international cuisine are located in Departures and the transit lounge.
 Numerous snack bars and cafés are also available.